yorns/audioserver/README.md

 The underlying technology is a small, but efficient webserver, that serves as
 * resource delivery unit (for the webpage and all connected data)
-* REST API to administrate the player, the playlists and files
+* REST API to manage the player, the playlists and files
 * websocket API to receive playing information
 * upload unit to upload mp3 files to the system